nextcloud/documentation/admin_manual/configuration_files/collaborative_documents_configuration.rst

 Configuring the Collaborative Documents App
 ===========================================

-The Documents application supports editing documents within ownCloud, without the need to launch an external application.
+The Documents application supports editing documents within Nextcloud, without the need to launch an external application.
 The Documents app supports these
 features:

 * Cooperative edit, with multiple users editing files simultaneously.
-* Document creation within ownCloud.
+* Document creation within Nextcloud.
 * Document upload.
-* Share and edit files in the browser, and then share them inside ownCloud or through a public link.
+* Share and edit files in the browser, and then share them inside Nextcloud or through a public link.

-Supported file formats are `.odt`, `.doc`, and `.docx`. `.odt` is supported natively in ownCloud, and you must have LibreOffice or OpenOffice installed on the ownCloud server to convert `.doc`, and `.docx` documents.
+Supported file formats are `.odt`, `.doc`, and `.docx`. `.odt` is supported natively in Nextcloud, and you must have LibreOffice or OpenOffice installed on the Nextcloud server to convert `.doc`, and `.docx` documents.

 Enabling the Documents App
 --------------------------